brendenhoffman/PiPower/README.md

 This is meant to be used with a Raspberry Pi with the GPIO and a relay.
 See this hardware section for more info on relays.

 # Installation
-The suggested route would be to use the install-pipower script:
+The suggested route would be to use the install-pipower script as root:

 Warning: Only run scripts you trust, especially when they are sent into bash like this

 `bash <(curl -s https://github.com/brendenhoffman/PiPower/master/install-pipower )`

+If you would like to make configuration changes, it can be done easily by making them in the PiPower git directory and running `# install-pipower c`

 # Usage
 These scripts are designed to be flexible.
 They can be used with any number of other programs.
 They are stored in /bin